Kfar Uria: History

-The village was first established in 1912 on land purchased by the Palestine Office (Palaestinaamt).
-It was named after the Arab village of Kafrûria, an "abandoned or sparsely populated" estate situated about half a kilometer west of the new settlement.
+The place was originally called "Kiryat Moshe", after Moshe Mordechai Manisewicz, one of the leaders of the Bialystok Association, but the village's name was changed to Kfar Uria due to the similarity of the sounds to the name of the Arab village of Kafrûria, an "abandoned or sparsely populated" estate situated about half a kilometer west of the new settlement.
 These lands were to serve as an agricultural training place.
 Among the village's early founders and residents was A. D. Gordon.